 There were white men in the far North of Saskatchewan long before the turn of the century, of course -- explorers, missionaries, Hudson's Bay Company men, who delivered supplies to the scattered trappers (both native and white) and took in fur from them every spring.
 We were by no means the first white men to come there; but when we came, the land was still uncharted.

 We named for ourselves many rivers and lakes choosing the names sometimes for people we had known or something that happened to us there.
 Later, these got other official names when maps were made.
-For our first trip we depended on advice of people who lived in Big River and had been farther north.
+For our first trip, we depended on the advice of people who lived in Big River (photo right) and had been farther north.
 Most of all, we observed the natives and learned from them.
-Our experience led us into many difficulties, but we were lucky too.
-Not only did we survive our first winter -- we lost our hearts to the North Country and could never stay away from it again with any peace of mind.
+Our experience led us to many difficulties, but we were lucky too.
+Not only did we survive our first winter - we lost our hearts to the North Country and could never stay away from it again with any peace of mind.